 Portfolio Review.
-Admission to digital art upper-division courses require both a portfolio review and a minimum cumulative GPA of 2.70 and a School of Art GPA of 3.00.
+Admission to digital art upper-division courses requires a portfolio review, a minimum cumulative GPA of 2.70, and a School of Art GPA of 3.00.
 Students must also declare an emphasis in three-dimensional imaging and animation, digital photography, or video.
 The portfolio deadlines are October 15 for spring classes and March 15 for fall classes.

 Core Curriculum.
-See "Studio Art," page 274, for courses that make up the core curriculum.
+See "Studio Art," page 280, for courses that make up the core curriculum.